jessika/jessika.dev/posts/remark42-integration.md

     ```

 1. Allow yourself to run Docker commands as a non-root user.

     ```
     sudo groupadd docker
     sudo usermod -aG docker opc
     ```

 1. Log out and log back in to the compute instance so that the permissions from the previous step are active. (ctrl+d to log out, then SSH back into the instance)

 References:

-- Installing Docker on CentOS [https://docs.docker.com/engine/install/centos/](https://docs.docker.com/engine/install/centos/).
+- Installing Docker on CentOS: [https://docs.docker.com/engine/install/centos/](https://docs.docker.com/engine/install/centos/).
 - Manage Docker as a non-root user: [https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user)

 # Part 5: Start the Remark42 comment engine